rade-package-manager/rade-package-manager/README.md

 # Knife

-Knife is a simple, fast, and safe package manager written in Rust.
+comrade is a simple, fast, and safe package manager written in Rust.
 It builds programs from source using `install.sh`, ensuring that the software is tailored to your environment. <br>
 Knife is designed to work in any environment and offers a straightforward installation process without requiring `sudo` privileges.
 <br>
 ## Features

 - **Custom Builds**: Every program is built from source using `install.sh`, ensuring that it is optimized for your specific environment.
-- **No Sudo Required**: Install packages easily with `knife install <program>`—no need for `sudo` privileges.
+- **No Sudo Required**: Install packages easily with `rade install <program>`—no need for `sudo` privileges.
-- **Easy Updates**: Keep Knife and your installed programs up to date with `knife update; knife upgrade`.
+- **Easy Updates**: Keep Knife and your installed programs up to date with `rade update; knife upgrade`.
 - **Fast and Safe**: Written in Rust, Knife provides a high-speed and secure package management experience.
 - **Universal Compatibility**: Knife is designed to work in any environment.